jrogu/mlops_learning/README.md

 make test

 ```
-TODO add more tests

 ## Prediction storing

-All predictions are stored inside postgresql table named `resulst`
+All predictions are stored inside postgresql table named `results`
 After running the project and passing an image, to see stored predictions run:
 `docker exec -it mlops_learning-db-1 psql -U your_username`
 and then `SELECT * FROM results`